Physicians Committee for Responsible Medicine

-The Physicians Committee for Responsible Medicine (PCRM) is a non-profit research and advocacy organization based in Washington, D.C., which promotes a plant-based diet, preventive medicine, and alternatives to animal research, and encourages what it describes as "higher standards of ethics and effectiveness in research."
-Its tax filing shows its activities as "prevention of cruelty to animals."
+The Physicians Committee for Responsible Medicine (PCRM) is a non-profit research and advocacy organization based in Washington, D.C.
+According to Charity Navigator, the organization works for "compassionate and effective medical practice, research, and health promotion."

-Founded in 1985 by Neal Barnard, PCRM says that it "combines the clout and expertise of more than 12,000 physicians with the dedicated actions of 150,000 members across the United States and around the world."
-Its primary activities include emphasizing nutrition in medical education, conducting research into healthy diets, educating people about nutrition, "shifting research from animal 'models' to human-relevant studies," and promoting "alternatives to chemical tests on animals."
+The Physicians Committee was founded in 1985.
+The nonprofit currently has nearly one million members, including 17,000 physicians.

+History

+The Physicians Committee for Responsible Medicine (PCRM) was founded in 1985.
+PCRM currently has nearly one million members, including more than 17,000 physicians.

+In the late 1980s and 1990s, PCRM launched public educational programs, including a proposal for the federal government to promote four new plant-based food groups — fruits, grains, vegetables, and legumes — and efforts to challenge the use of animals in experiments and medical training.

 Campaigns

 Healthy hospital food

 The PCRM releases an annual report ranking the healthfulness of hospital food.
 It also encourages hospitals to replace fast food with more healthful options.
-In January 2016, PCRM placed billboards that read "Eat more chickpeas" near hospitals with Chick-fil-As.
+In January 2016, PCRM placed billboards that read "Eat more chickpeas" near hospitals that host Chick-fil-A locations.
 In May 2016, it spoke before the board of Grady Memorial Hospital in Atlanta and erected billboards that read "Ask your local hospital to go #FastFoodFree."
 In June 2016, Grady announced that its McDonald's was shutting down.

 2015–2020 Dietary Guidelines for Americans

 When the Dietary Guidelines Advisory Committee (DGAC) announced in February 2015 that "cholesterol is not a nutrient of concern for overconsumption", the PCRM began working to keep cholesterol warnings in the 2015 Dietary Guidelines for Americans.
 In March 2015, Neal Barnard presented oral testimony at the National Institutes of Health, stating: "for all its good work, the Committee made a scientific error on cholesterol and to carry this glaring mistake into the Guidelines is not scientifically defensible".
 In October 2015, the PCRM placed billboards reading "#CholesterolKills" near the Texas home offices of Agriculture Committee chairman K. Michael Conaway.
 In January 2016, the PCRM filed a lawsuit alleging that the DGAC recommended dropping limits on dietary cholesterol, motivated by industry pressure, according to documents recovered by the PCRM under the Freedom of Information Act.

-The 2015–2020 Dietary Guidelines for Americans, released in January 2016, retained recommendations for Americans to limit cholesterol consumption.
+The 2015–2020 Dietary Guidelines for Americans, released in January 2016, set no limit but recommended Americans "eat as little dietary cholesterol as possible" due to "the commonality of food sources of saturated fats and dietary cholesterol".
 On March 23, 2016, Neal Barnard told The Washington Post that he liked that "the guidelines reinstated the advice to eat as little cholesterol as possible and finally called out a vegetarian eating pattern as one of three healthy options".

+In 2021, the Committee sued USDA Secretary Tom Vilsack and Secretary of the Department of Health and Human Services Xavier Becerra after the release of the guidelines, alleging the government's nutritional and dietary guidelines intentionally use difficult language to promote eating unhealthy foods.
+A federal judge in San Francisco dismissed the lawsuit in February 2023.